Reading Time: 7 minutes

 Medicinal Properties

 Wood blewits are typically planted in the autumn or spring when temperatures are cooler.
-Here, the temperatures are perfect for the colonization stage, a phase where they spread and start decomposing the organic food.
+During this period, the temperatures are perfect for the colonization stage, a phase where they spread and start decomposing the organic food.
 They need at least 1 year to establish.
-They thrive in cool, moist environments and require a cold snap (a period of cool weather) to initiate fruiting.
-Without a cold snap, pins (baby mushroom) do not get triggered.
+They thrive in cool, moist environments and require a cold snap (a period of cool weather) to start fruiting.
+Without a cold snap, pins (baby mushrooms) will not get triggered.
 The optimal fruiting temperature is between 7-21°C. You would normally see them fruiting in winter or just after winter.

 Cultivation